ome/openmicroscopy/components/bioformats-omero/README.txt

 Last Updated: July 31st, 2006

-Please note that portions of this software are copyrighted under the GNU Lesser General Public License.
-Details for this license can be found at in the lglp.txt file included with this software, or from http://www.gnu.org/licenses/lgpl.html.
+Please note that portions of this software are copyrighted under the GNU General Public License.
+Details for this license can be found at in the gpl.txt file included with this software, or from http://www.gnu.org/licenses/gpl.html.

 -----